paolomaccallini-hub/CompareME/README.md

 ## Network Separation

 Using network separation as a pairwise similarity score, the hierarchical clustering that reaches the highest agreement with ICD-10 classification is the one based on ward.D linkage (Table 10).
-According to this method, ME/CFS is classified in the same cluster as Alzheimer disease, Diabetes Mellitus, and Sleep disorder (Table 11).
+According to this method, ME/CFS is classified in the same cluster as Alzheimer's disease, Diabetes Mellitus, and Sleep disorder (Table 11).
 The dendrogram generated by this clustering is shown in Figure 7.
 The dendrograms generated by the other linkages are collected in [Separation](Comparisons/Separation), while the clusters for all the linkages can be explored in [Hierarchical_clustering_Clusters.csv](Comparisons/Separation/Hierarchical_clustering_Clusters.csv).
 After correction for multiple comparisons (Bonferroni), ME/CFS does not show significant similarity with any of the other diseases (see [Chronic Fatigue Syndrome_Separation.jpeg](Comparisons/Separation/JPEG/Chronic%20Fatigue%20Syndrome_Jaccard.jpeg)).
 For ME/CFS this repository also includes the pair-wise null distributions of the correlation coefficient (see [Distributions](Comparisons/Separation/Distributions)).

 | Method   | ARI  | p-value |
 | -------- | ---- | ------- |